-The mangetout continue to be productive growing up wigwams, and contributed 1.1kg of pods, to the value of £7.55.
+The mangetout continues to be productive growing up wigwams, and contributed 1.1kg of pods, to the value of £7.55.

 My next conundrum is how to work out the value of the gooseberry harvest.
 I enjoy eating fruit with yoghurt after dinner most evenings, so from a financial point of view, growing fruit is very beneficial, especially if the fruit is freezable like gooseberries.